Minimum tour package prices set

 Minimum prices for tour packages to discourage price wars and root out substandard travel operators are scheduled to take effect next year, according to the Tourism Department.

-Mr Taweesak said the committee is working on some details, but they agreed to set the lowest prices for a 3 day, 2 night outbound tour package at around 1,600 to 9,000 baht per person, excluding air tickets.

-For inbound tour packages, minimum prices will vary based on the market and operation costs of travel agencies.
-The minimum charge for a tour to a short-haul market or from Southeast Asian countries is set at 800 baht per person per night, rising to 1,000 baht and 1,500 baht for those from Asian and other countries, respectively.
+For inbound tour packages, minimum prices will vary based on the market and operating costs of travel agencies.
+The minimum charge for a tour from Southeast Asian countries is set at 800 baht per person per night, rising to 1,000 baht for those from other Asian countries and 1,500 baht for those from outside Asia.

-Minimum prices for a one-day domestic tour package is set at 300 baht/person, and 600 baht/night for overnight trips.
+Minimum prices for a one-day domestic tour packages will be 300 baht per person, or 600 baht if an overnight stay is included.

-Tassanee Kiatkamchornchai, honorary secretary general of the Thai Travel Agents Association, said the move is likely to raise the standard of the travel industry but may not ease the price war nor prevent malpractice by tour operators.
+Tassanee Kiatkamchornchai, honorary secretary-general of the Thai Travel Agents Association, said the move could help raise the standard of the travel industry but may not ease price wars or prevent malpractice by tour operators.

 Some crooked operators offer very cheap tour prices to attract clients and then abandon them, she said.

-Ms Tassanee said tourists should consider higher quality tour packages rather than cheap tour packages, which enable operators to add value to services.
+Ms Tassanee said tourists should consider higher-quality tour packages that enable operators to add value to their services.

 The number of Thais taking overseas trips is on the rise.
-During January to September, some 9.85 million Thais took outbound trips, up 10.08% from the same period of last year, according to the Immigration Bureau.
+From January to September, 9.85 million Thais took outbound trips, up 10.1% from the same period last year, according to the Immigration Bureau.

-Vichit Prakobgosol, president of the Association of Thai Travel Agents (Atta), supported the minimum price rule, saying it would assure foreign travellers of quality and reasonable tourism services in Thailand.
+Vichit Prakobgosol, president of the Association of Thai Travel Agents (Atta), supports the minimum price rule, saying it would assure foreign travellers of quality and reasonable tourism services in Thailand.

-Standardising the prices for tour packages is the first step in dealing with zero-dollar tours which have damaged Thai tourism, Mr Vichit said.
+Standardising the prices for tour packages is the first step in dealing with zero-dollar tours that have damaged Thai tourism, Mr Vichit said.

-He suggested state agencies support tour operators who comply with the rule which would eventually help improve the current tepid tourism.

-Tourists who travel with Atta members dropped in all markets as of Nov 20 to 4.78 million, a 4.24% decline year-on-year.
+The number of tourists traveling with Atta members is down 4.2% this year, with visits as of Nov 20 totalling 4.78 million.

 Phuriwat Limthavornrat, president of the Association of Domestic Travel, said domestic tourism is the least affected by scammers.
-However, standardising prices will help tourists verify and avoid being cheated by illegal tour agents who offer prices lower-than-minimum rates.
+However, standardising prices will help tourists verify and avoid being cheated by illegal tour agents who offer prices below minimum rates.
 In addition, it will promote operators who provide quality tourism products.

 - Keywords